wawamoment/geometric-orange-fox-icon/README.md

 Alt
 - These are original geometric fox terminal icons, drawn from scratch.
 They are inspired from Kit, Firefox's mascot.
 - The main one can also work as an app launcher icon.
-- This is an unofficial fan-made artwork.
+- These are unofficial fan-made artworks.
 It is not affiliated with, sponsored by, or endorsed by Mozilla.

 # License